Caramel Apple Blossoms

 Crust

-1. Preheat oven to 350ºF.
+1. Preheat the oven to 350ºF.
+(180ºC).
 Place four 4-inch tart pans with removable bottoms* on a baking sheet.

-2. in a medium bowl, mix crushed sandwich cookies with melted butter until well combined.
-Press crumb mixture into tart pans.
+2. In a medium-size bowl, mix the crushed sandwich cookies with the melted butter until well combined.
+Press the crumb mixture into the tart pans.

 3. Bake for 8 minutes.
 Let cool completely.